KanyalMohit/youtube_playlist_downloader/README.md

 # YouTube Music Downloader 🎵

 A modern desktop application for downloading high-quality audio from YouTube videos and playlists.
 Built with Electron for Windows.
+### While downloading some error may come just click ok

 ## ✨ Features